 Prepare for the meeting and adjust their narrative to the lead’s profile, possible needs, or business

 Of all the options you have at your disposal, having the opportunity to schedule one on one networking sessions with leads is the closest that you’re going to get to imitating real life interaction.
-So just like you would for any intro call, it’s vital to be as much preparation as possible.
+So just like you would for any intro call, it’s vital to put in as much preparation as possible.

 To do this, use all the information that you have at your disposal.
 First, look at the attendee’s profile, have a look at their company, their role, where they’re from, and their interests.
 Note, the more you encourage participants to fill out their profile the better quality your meeting will be, so send out a couple of emails beforehand requesting this information to be filled in.